shoelace-style/shoelace/source/docs/dropdowns.md

 Note the class names used for the main container, the trigger, and the menu.
 Additionally, menu items can be disabled by adding the `disabled` class.
 Menu items can also be given a checked state using the `checked` class.

 To disable a dropdown entirely, add the `disabled` property to the dropdown trigger if it’s a button.
 If it’s a link, add the `disabled` class instead.
+When a dropdown is activated, it will receive the `active` class and the menu will show.

 ```html
 <div class="dropdown">